pachyderm/pachyderm/examples/joins/README.md

     ]
     },
     ```

-1. In the `examples/joins` directory, run:

-    ```shell
-        $ pachctl update pipeline -f outer_join.json --reprocess
-    ```

-1. List all the datums created by the pipeline again:
+1. Preview all the datums created by the pipeline again:

-    For this, in the `examples/joins` directory, run:
+    In the `examples/joins` directory, run:
     ```shell
     $ pachctl list datum -f outer_join.json
     ```